Useful Life Definition

 Impact On Depreciation

 - Useful life is the estimated life of a depreciable asset until which it can be put to use for revenue-generating operations.
 It directly impacts depreciation expense as depreciation is calculated based on the number of years of assets life.
 More it is, lesser will be the depreciation and vice versa.

 - Any change in it will alter the depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. expense, and it will impact the profitability of the business.
 If depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. is more, the profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
 It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
 It aids investors in analyzing the company's performance. will reduce.
 However, depreciation is a non-cash expenditureNon-cash ExpenditureNon-cash expenses are those expenses recorded in the firm's income statement for the period under consideration; such costs are not paid or dealt with in cash by the firm.
 It involves expenses such as depreciation., so the same will affect the business’s cash flow.

 - Depreciation will be considered only when this life of the asset is more than a year.
-Eg. building, vehicles, etc. When an asset is procured the entire cost of the asset is not expensed off as the same is capitalized and it is depreciated over the useful life of the asset.
+E.g., building, vehicles, etc. When an asset is procured, the entire cost of the asset is not expensed off as the same is capitalized, and it is depreciated over its useful life.